zhouxiaoxiaoxujian/SpriteBuilderX/README.md

 # SpriteBuilderX

+This branch was forked from: https://github.com/newnon/SpriteBuilderX

+My repo contaion two branches of SB:

+ - "SpriteBuilderX" - for iOS & Anroid.
+It requires the use - https://github.com/newnon/cocos2d-x
+ - "1.5" - iOS only(also it's renamed to CocosBuilder)

 SpriteBuilderX is the first game development suite for rapidly building native iOS games with Objective-C and Xcode.
 SpriteBuilderX is free and open source (MIT licensed) and available on github.

 Core Features: